davidnguyen11/nextjs-full-demo/README.md

-# Fetching data with Material UI
+# Fetching data with Material UI & Dynamic Import

 This example allow you to fetch data from api get news from `techcrunch` using api service: [https://newsapi.org/](https://newsapi.org/).